Beyond Sentiment: The Manifold of Human Emotions: Experiments

 \subsection{Datasets}

-We used crawled Livejournal\footnote{\url{http://www.livejournal.com}} data to fit the model parameters.
+We used crawled Livejournal\footnote{\url{http://www.livejournal.com}} data as the main dataset.
 Livejournal is a popular blog service that offers emotion annotation capabilities to the authors.
 About 20\% of the blog posts feature these optional annotations in the form of emoticons.
 The annotations may be chosen from a pre-defined list of possible emotions, or a novel emotion specified by the author.
-We crawled 465,945 documents featuring the most popular 100 emotions.
-Two other datasets that we use in our experiments are movie review data \cite{Pang2002} and restaurant review data\footnote{\url{http://www.cs.cmu.edu/~mehrbod/RR/}} \cite{Ganu2009}.
+We crawled 15,910,060 documents and selected 1,346,937 documents featuring the most popular 32 emotion labels (in respect to the number of documents annotated in).
+It is a significantly larger dataset compare to similar works: 1,000 \citep{Strapparava2008}, 346,723 \citep{Genereux2006} and 345,014 \citep{Mishne2005} documents.

-We used Indri from the Lemur project\footnote{\url{http://www.lemurproject.org/}} to extract term frequency features from these three datasets while tokenizing and stemming words.
-As is common in sentiment studies \cite{Das2007,Na2004,Kennedy2006} we added new features representing negated words.
+We used Indri from the Lemur project\footnote{\url{http://www.lemurproject.org/}} to extract term frequency features while tokenizing and stemming (using the Krovetz stemmer) words.
+As is common in sentiment studies \citep{Das2007,Na2004,Kennedy2006} we added new features representing negated words.
 For example, the phrase ``not good'' is represented as a token ``not-good'' rather than as two separate words.
-This resulted in 31,726 features.
+This resulted in 43,910 features.